georgiee/coding-for-kids/slides.md

 ^ and start walking around drawing on the underlying surface

-^ This looks like real art in the end

-^ and is so much fun for the kids to watch their robot to be alive.
+^ It's so much fun for the kids to watch their robot to be alive.

-^ Let's go to the next topic.

 ![left fill](images/03-how/drawbot-drawing.jpg )
 ![right fill](images/03-how/drawbot-small.gif)